 - Delayed and lost baggage – up to $500 / 6 hours

 - Auto rental collision / loss damage – 48 consecutive days / $65,000

 - Common carrier travel accident – $500,000

 Your out-of-province emergency travel medical insurance covers you up to 15 days if you’re under the age of 65 or for 3 days if you’re 65 or older.
 In my opinion, 15 days is a bit short, but you can purchase an extension if you like.
-Remember, with travel medical insurance, you get the benefit regardless if you charge your travel expenses to the card or not.
+Remember, with travel medical insurance, you get the benefit regardless of whether you charge your travel expenses to the card or not.

 I do feel the trip cancellation of $1,500 per person / $5,000 total is a bit low since similar credit cards offer better coverage.
-That said, the flight/trip delay and delayed/lost baggage insurance is pretty good.
+That said, the flight/trip delay and delayed/lost baggage insurance are pretty good.

 Don’t forget, besides travel medical, you need to charge at least 75% of your travel expenses to your CIBC Aventura Visa Infinite Card for your policies to be valid.
 Before you book any travel, double check your insurance policies to find out exactly what you’re covered for.

 - Extended warranty

 The CIBC Aventura Visa Infinite Card comes with mobile device insurance.
 This insurance covers your mobile devices, including tablets and phones, up to $1,000 from theft or damage.
 You must charge the full amount of the device to your card for the insurance policy to be valid.
 If you’re on a subsidized plan, then you need to charge your monthly bill to your card.

 With purchase security, your purchases are covered from loss, theft, and damage for 90 days from the time of purchases.
 The extended warranty will double your manufacturer’s warranty up to one additional year.